-Please be advised that Cochrane is moving its editorial process to the online submission system Editorial Manager.
+Please be advised that Cochrane has moved its editorial processes to the online submission system Editorial Manager.
 Potential authors interested in submitting a review proposal to Cochrane Gut should log in to Editorial Manager at the Abdomen and Endocrine Network Site and select Submit New Manuscript.
 For further information see: instructions for authors on submitting new proposals.
 If we are interested in your initial proposal, we will invite you to submit a full review proposal via an online form within Editorial Manager.

 Submitting a new title proposal